Beautiful Snow Hill Hydrangea

 The popularity of these shrubs is easy to understand.
-They are an attractive landscape shrub with soft gray-green leaves that are 4"-8’in length.
+They are an attractive landscape shrub with soft gray-green leaves that are 4″-8’in length.
 It blooms from June to September, providing a season’s worth of flowers with minimal effort.
-The flowers are large and showy and are desired as a dried flower as well.
+The flowers are large and showy and are desired as a dried flowers as well.
 One can cut them and enjoy them fresh and then enjoy them all year when dried.
 They are equally at home in arrangements or a vase by themselves.
 Hydrangea wreaths can be very expensive to buy, but this shrub is such a prolific bloomer that there will be no shortage of blossoms to make beautiful creations.

 They look lovely in a row, creating an informal border in the yard or as one specimen plant to light up a corner.
 The night garden glows with this beauty as a centerpiece.
 Since they bloom well in partial sun/shade, they can look stunning on the side of the house that is shaded by the neighboring homes or large trees.

 Many growers never fertilize and get unusual, healthy plants.
 If you choose to institute a fertilization program, select a balanced slow-release fertilizer and use it in early spring and again in the fall.
-Provide adequate moisture when needed, and hard pruning every spring and the natural vigor of the shrub will do the rest.
+Provide adequate moisture when needed, and hard pruning every spring, and the natural vigor will do the rest.

 Snow hill hydrangeas are very easy to preserve by drying if a few necessary steps.